-Thirteen grizzly bears were monitored with radio-collars during portions of 2021.
-Research monitoring included four females (two adults and two subadult) and eight males (two adult and six subadults) in the CYE.
+Convex polygon annual home ranges were computed for bears monitored during 1983-2022.
+Annual home range estimates and basic statistics were calculated for research bears by sex and age class with \geq 5 months of telemetry data per year (Table 18).
+Fourteen grizzly bears were monitored with radio-collars during portions of 2022.
+Research monitoring included eight females (four adults and four subadult) and six males (three adult and three subadults) in the CYE.
 One female was from the Cabinet Mountains augmentation program.
-Two males and one female bear were collared for preemptive purposes.
-One adult male bear was collared for conflict management purposes.
+One male and one female bear were collared for preemptive purposes.

 Aerial telemetry locations and GPS collar locations were used to calculate home ranges.
-The convex polygon life ranges were computed for bears monitored during 1983-2021 (Table 18 and Appendix 4 Figs. A1-A108).
-Resident, non-augmentation bears with life range estimates for bears with ≥ 5 months of telemetry were used to calculate basic statistics.
-Adult male life range averaged 2,142 km2 (95% CI \pm 478, n = 33) and adult female life range averaged 597 km2 (95% CI \pm 156, n = 20) using the minimum convex polygon estimator.
+The convex polygon annual ranges were computed for bears monitored during 1983-2022 (Appendix 4 Figs. A1-A119).
+Resident, non-augmentation bears with annual range estimates for bears with \geq 5 months of telemetry were used to calculate basic statistics.
+Adult male annual range averaged 1,895 km2 (95% CI ± 704, n = 20) and adult female annual range averaged 403 km2 (95% CI ± 146, n = 15) using the minimum convex polygon estimator (Table 18).